kcleveland/dnsify/README.md

 </pre>

 ## Installation Instructions
-Tested on Ubuntu 14.x LTS and Bind 9.
-Create your own DNS-as-a-Service by running this code on your existing Bind DNS setup.
+You can create your own DNS-as-a-Service by running this code on your existing Bind DNS setup.
 This API can be run locally on the master Bind server itself (supports master/slave setups) or remotely from another server.
 You must first install ruby and use gem to install the sinatra and json gems.
+Tested on Ubuntu 14.x LTS and Bind 9.

 <pre>
 ruby dns.rb -o [ip_address]